Im-Rises/cMergeSortParallel/README.md

 - Parallel with OpenMP
 - Parallel with Pthreads (Linux only)

+Merge sort is a divide and conquer algorithm that was invented by John von Neumann in 1945.
+A detailed description of the algorithm can be found [here](https://en.wikipedia.org/wiki/Merge_sort).

 ## Results

 | Array size | threads | Sequential | OpenMP    | Pthreads  |